Role

 Initial Research Findings

-We explored this hypothesis by interviewing four types of crafters, from beginners to sellers, and mapping their workflows.
+We explored this question by interviewing four types of crafters, from beginners to sellers, and mapping their workflows.
 The results highlighted the fragmented ecosystem that creates friction at multiple stages, chipping away at the joy of the craft as users get tangled in the logistics of it all.

 Contextual Research